mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 tcp_port:add(59274, mongodb_protocol)
 ```

-To make the distiction clearer between the header and the actual payload of the message we will use comments
+To make the distinction clearer between the header and the actual payload of the message we will use comments
 to show where the different sections start.
 Because the different opcodes have different structure we have
 to check what type of message we are dissecting with an `if` statement.
 We are only dissecting the `OP_QUERY`
 message in the code above.